-Your family and friends will love this healthy take on a dinner classic: chicken enchiladas.
-Even better?
-It comes together in less than 30 minutes and that includes making a homemade enchilada sauce!
+Ready in 30 minutes, your family and friends will love this healthy take on a dinner classic: chicken enchiladas with homemade sauce.

-A note on the chicken: I recommend using both the light and dark meat of the rotisserie chicken for optimal flavor, but if you can’t find a rotisserie chicken, feel free to buy chicken breasts and poach them in seasoned water before shredding.
+But if you can’t find a rotisserie chicken, feel free to buy chicken breasts and poach them in seasoned water before shredding instead.
 You’ll want about 4 cups of shredded chicken.

 Here’s a toast to digging into a plate of creamy, cheesy enchiladas this weekend!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 My six year old sang and danced at the goodness of the enchiladas!
 My first time making enchiladas and I will definitely make this recipe again.
 Thank you!